dbt-labs/docs.getdbt.com/website/docs/docs/cloud/enable-dbt-assist.md

 ## Enable dbt Copilot

-The dbt Copilot experience will only be available at an account level after your organization has signed the legal requirements.
-It will be disabled by default.
-Your dbt Cloud Admin(s) will enable it by following these steps:
+dbt Copilot is only available at an account level after your organization has signed the legal requirements.
+It's disabled by default.
+Your dbt Cloud admin(s) will enable it by following these steps:

 1. Navigate to **Account Settings** in the navigation menu.